FirebirdSQL/Butler/rfc/4/FBSP.rst

    a.
 Using MORE_ flag in REPLY_, DATA_ and STATE_ messages sent to the `Client`.
 It is RECOMMENDED to use it as preferred method for organization of the message stream.
    b.
 Using STATE_ message with information that indicates the end of request processing.
    c.
 Continuous processing terminated on `Client` request by CANCEL_ message or until Connection_ is not closed.
+6. The service MAY accept a new request from the client before the initial request has been fully processed.
+However, all parallel request messages MUST have different (unique) :ref:`Message token <message-token>` value.
+7. The processing of any active request can be terminated prematurely at the client's request via the CANCEL_ message.

 .. _Request codes:
 .. _Request Code: